Éile: Maryland connection

-The O'Carroll princes are survived to this day by the prominent Carroll family of Maryland in the United States.
+Descended from the O'Carroll princes are the prominent Carroll family of Maryland in the United States.
 Charles Carroll of Carrollton was a signatory of the United States Declaration of Independence.
 His branch of the family has been seated at Doughoregan Manor for over two centuries.
 Charles Carroll the Barrister, a cousin, descended from among the very last lords of Éile.
 Mount Clare was his home in Maryland.